orlandocaraballo/sei/15-intro-to-data-structures/15-intro-to-data-structures.md

 1. Which data structure would you use to store english words and their translations to two other languages such as Spanish and French?
     - Given the following words: chair, television, lamp, music and window.
 What would the code look like to store this information and its translations?
     - How would you loop through this data structure?
+2. Which data structure would you use when organizing a hierarchy of species of animals?
 2. Which data structure would you use when storing books you have read?
     - How would you write the code for that?
     - How would you loop through this data structure?